couatl/timetable/README.md

 # Airport Sheremetyevo flights timetable

-Made with React and Antd as ui kit.
+Made with React, Antd as ui kit and sheremetyevo public api.

 In the project directory, you can run: